j0sh/daily-standup/nextjs-friction-log.md

 saw some stackoverflow comment about client components not supporting async very well which was concerning (can't find it anymore)

-**Forms clear after a reload-on-save** This is quite annoying to have to re-enter form information every time I save the code.
+#### Forms clear after a reload-on-save
+The relaod-on-save feature is super nice, but it is quite annoying to have to re-enter form information every time I save the code.
 (This form is not actually React state; it's just a plain JSX form with some onsubmit functionality.)
 Create-react-app does not clear forms, and it makes for a much smoother experience during development.

+#### General feeling of slowness

-**General feeling of slowness** Typing into forms, re-renders, etc all feel much slower for some reason, when compared to the equivalent in create-react-app.
+Typing into forms, re-renders, etc all feel much slower for some reason, when compared to the equivalent in create-react-app.
 Don't have objective metrics for this point, but it *feels* sluggish.

+#### 'window' object is not defined

-**'window' object is not defined**. what? okay, it's trying to render on server even with "use client" mode set. how tf is this supposed to work?
+Got a message saying `'window' object is not defined`.
+What? okay, it's trying to render on server even with "use client" mode set. how tf is this supposed to work?
 I think [this post](https://blog.sethcorker.com/question/how-to-solve-referenceerror-next-js-window-is-not-defined/) helped me work around the issue, but it still seems silly for a *client* component.

-**some weird TS error message about top-level awaits** - followed the instructions (set tsconfig.json target to 'es2017',  module was already 'esnext') - but still got errors about top-level await.
+#### Weird TS error message about top-level awaits
+Followed the instructions (set tsconfig.json target to 'es2017',  module was already 'esnext') - but still got errors about top-level await.

+#### Updating NextJS leads to breakage

-**noticed a thing saying that my nextjs was out of date**. did the recommended `yarn add` to upgrade to 13.4.9 and ... things completely broke harder, somehow.
+Noticed a thing on the error page saying that my nextjs was out of date.
+Did the recommended `yarn add` to upgrade to 13.4.9 and ... things completely broke harder, somehow.
 Unhelpful error message says someting with webpack, "Unhandled runtime error, TypeError: __webpack_require__.n is not a function"

 Had a moment where commenting out everything and replacing with "hello, world" did not even work.
 Disabled the type checker and finally saw "hello, world"

+### Conclusion

-At this point I do not have the patience to continue anymore.
+At this point I did not have the patience to continue anymore.

-Probably going to rewrite with create-react-app and a deno backend.
-That is not featureful or well-integrated but these tools mostly get out of my way, so I can bang my head on fundamental react state problems, rather than framework issues.
+Ported things into create-react-app and a deno backend.
+That is not featureful or well-integrated but these tools mostly get out of my way, so I can bang my head on the product, rather than framework issues.